EconomicsObservatory/courses/README.md

 The course will take you from a being complete beginner to someone capable of designing and building stunning charts using cutting-edge tools, connected to live data.
 The course is designed to highlight the advantages and some caveats of using data visualisation for communicating information to a wide and diverse audience.
 It will also introduce some of our guiding principles for displaying data, focusing on transparency and how to select appropriate tools and methods for different datasets and contexts.

-Throughout the course, we will offer and support 3 routes up the data mountain:

-  - **🥾 Hiker** - the gentlest route, for those with no coding experience who simply want to build some nice-looking charts in a modern way.
-  - **👟 Trail runner** - slightly more stretching, for those who find the hike quick to complete and would like to build on their visualisation skills.
-  - **🗻 Mountaineer** - harder but rewarding, for participants who would like a taste of cutting-edge tools and techniques.

 Throughout the day we signpost additional resources to develop the ideas further, allowing you to gain confidence in your own abilities and even teach others.

 <br>